-We endeavour through the Christ the King experience to ensure that the children at Christ the King will have a variety of opportunities and experiences over their school life, this will include school trips, visitors and extra curricular activities.
+We endeavour through the Christ the King Experience to ensure that all children have a variety of opportunities and experiences over their school life, this includes residential trips, sporting events, cultural experiences, extra-curricular activities, learning about future careers and much more.
 We ensure that all children have an equal opportunity to participate in these experiences.